MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/directx-and-xaml-interop.md

 ## SwapChainPanel and gaming

 [**SwapChainPanel**](/uwp/api/Windows.UI.Xaml.Controls.SwapChainPanel) is the Windows Runtime type designed to support high-performance graphics and gaming, where you manage the swap chain directly.
 In this case, you create your own DirectX swap chain and manage the presentation of your rendered content.
+Another feature of the **SwapChainPanel** is that you can overlay other XAML elements in front of it.

+> [!TIP]
+> The following sample applications demonstrate **SurfaceImageSource**: [Direct2D advanced color image rendering](/samples/microsoft/windows-universal-samples/d2dadvancedcolorimages/), [Direct2D photo adjustment](/samples/microsoft/windows-universal-samples/d2dphotoadjustment/), [Direct2D SVG image rendering](/samples/microsoft/windows-universal-samples/d2dsvgimage/), [Low latency input](/samples/microsoft/windows-universal-samples/lowlatencyinput/), [DirectX and XAML game](/samples/microsoft/windows-universal-samples/simple3dgamexaml/), and [XAML SwapChainPanel DirectX interop (Windows 8.1)](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/master/Official%20Windows%20Platform%20Sample/XAML%20SwapChainPanel%20DirectX%20interop%20sample).

 To ensure good performance, there are certain limitations to the **SwapChainPanel** type.